SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/documentationlinks/readme.md

       value: "https://junit.org/junit5/docs/current/user-guide/#writing-tests-classes-and-methods"
 ```

-Both links would then appear in the pop up dialog.
+Both links would then appear in the pop-up dialog.

 ## Who would benefit?

-I would have found this useful when working and learning libraries, especially when leading teams and helping them adopt a new library.
+I would have found this useful when using and learning libraries, especially when leading teams and helping them adopt a new library.

 This could also benefit teams creating libraries, by creating a standard set of documentation recipes to help guide people through the adoption of the library or new features in the library.